CHI - PHX

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Chicago to Phoenix Sky Harbor Intl Airport costs $104 on the route between Chicago Midway Airport (MDW) and Phoenix Sky Harbor Intl Airport (PHX).
-Over the past month, this route was, on average, 14% cheaper than other Chicago-Phoenix Sky Harbor Intl Airport routes.
+The absolute cheapest return flight from Chicago to Phoenix Sky Harbor Intl Airport costs $98 on the route between Chicago O'Hare Intl Airport (ORD) and Phoenix Sky Harbor Intl Airport (PHX).
+However, over the past month, flights between Chicago Midway Airport (MDW) and Phoenix Sky Harbor Intl Airport (PHX) were, on average, 10% cheaper than other Chicago-Phoenix Sky Harbor Intl Airport routes.
 The most popular route is between Chicago O'Hare Intl Airport (ORD) and Phoenix Sky Harbor Intl Airport (PHX).

 The average price of all round-trip flights from Chicago to Phoenix Sky Harbor Intl Airport clicked on KAYAK for each day over the last 12 months.

-When flying from Chicago to Phoenix, you should consider leaving on a Wednesday and avoid Sundays if you are looking for the best rates.
+When flying from Chicago to Phoenix Sky Harbor Airport, you should consider leaving on a Saturday and avoid Sundays if you are looking for the best rates.
 For your return to Chicago, you’ll find the best rates on Fridays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Chicago to Phoenix Sky Harbor Intl Airport?